Redlichia: Notable species

-The type species, R. noetlingi, is found in Lower Cambrian-aged marine strata of Western Pakistan.
+The type species, R. noetlingi, is found in Lower Cambrian-aged marine strata of Western Pakistan (and later also found in both Palaeolenus and Megapalaeolenus zones of the Guanshan Biota).
 A similar species, R. chinensis, is found in Lower Cambrian-aged marine strata of China.
 R. nobilis, is found in Lower Cambrian-aged marine strata of South Korea.
 It was originally thought that the Kangaroo Island species, R. takooensis, had a small form and a large form: more thorough studies have concluded that the "large morph" is a distinct, carnivorous, possibly cannibalistic species now named R. rex.

 Reassigned species

 Some of the species that were originally assigned to Redlichia were later moved to other genera.